JFast/MIT-LAR_IEEE_Access/README.md

 ### `Live_Application.cpp`

-Connect to high-speed camera (here: OS7-v3-S1) and perform near real-time impact site indication in the left laryngoscopic live view, if desired by user.
+Connect to high-speed camera (here: OS7-v3-S1, IDT, Inc., Pasadena, USA) and perform near real-time impact site indication in the left laryngoscopic live view, if desired by user.
 Impact site prediction algorithm identical to the approach used in `Stereo_Reconstruction_and_Prediction.cpp`.

 ## Evaluation of Stereo Reconstruction Quality